RSS

 Here’s the “inside scoop” on plumbers: you won’t pay much for the “parts” they use; they make their money on labour and “mobilization charges.”
 Frequently, plumbers charge a minimum of one hour, regardless of the actual time spent on the work.

-So, if you’re paying a plumber a minimum fee to show up anyway, why not ask him to do other work involving plumbing, such as fixing disposals, pool or lawn sprinkler work, leaky faucets, or washers that need replacing?
+If you’re paying a plumber a minimum fee to show up anyway, why not ask them to do other plumbing work, such as fixing disposals, pool or lawn sprinkler work, leaky faucets, or washers that need replacing?
 Use up the minimum he will charge you for fix-up projects.

 Plumbing problems are challenging to estimate.
 To help you in the process, here are several tips to consider: